 South Street is Philadelphia's hip strip and trendy melting pot.
-Here you'll find a many-splendored promenade alive with way-kewl boutiques, eccentric shops, singular restaurants, bars, night clubs and cafes — and where the people-watching is as fun as the window-shopping.
+Here you'll find a many-splendored promenade alive with bizarre boutiques, eccentric shops, singular restaurants, bars, night clubs and cafes — and where the people-watching is as fun as the window-shopping.
 Aging hippies, the fashionably unfashionable, tongue-piercers, spike-haired skateboarders, and even nuclear families commingle comfortably on this eclectic and electric swath.
 If you feel a bit self-conscious because you're old enough to remember the above lyric from the 1963 hit rock-'n'-roll tune, just relax — like the song says, "it's the hippest street in town."

-"South Street" rose to #3 on the Billboard charts in 1963 for the Orlons, a Philadelphia quartet, who also sang "Wah-Watusi," "Don't Hang Up," and "Shimmy Shimmy."
+- "South Street" rose to #3 on the Billboard charts in 1963 for the Orlons, a Philadelphia quartet, who also sang "Wah-Watusi," "Don't Hang Up," and "Shimmy Shimmy."

-Walk to the east end of South Street, cross the bridge and you are at Penn's Landing.
+- Walk to the east end of South Street, cross the bridge and you are at Penn's Landing.

 - Location: East-west street, five blocks south of Independence Hall.
 The most developed section runs 9 blocks, from the river west.
 (Map)

-Tourism information: 75 restaurants, 35 bars/clubs, 125 shops for clothes, jewelry & crafts, antiquities & gifts.
-The hippest place in town.
-215-413-3714
+- Tourism information: Lots of bars, restaurants and shops for jewelry & crafts, antiquities & gifts.